-Power/Test LED Is Off or Blinking
+Power LED Is Off or Blinking

-- Make sure that the power cord is securely connected to your router and that the power adapter is securely connected to a functioning power outlet. - Check that you are using the 12V DC, 2.5A power adapter that NETGEAR supplied for this product. - If the Power/Test LED blinks slowly and continuously, the router firmware is corrupted.
+- Make sure that the power cord is securely connected to your router and that the power adapter is securely connected to a functioning power outlet. - Check that you are using the 12V DC, 2.5A power adapter that NETGEAR supplied for this product. - If the Power LED blinks slowly and continuously, the router firmware is corrupted.
 This can happen if a firmware upgrade is interrupted, or if the router detects a problem with the firmware.
 If the error persists, you have a hardware problem.
 For recovery instructions, or help with a hardware problem, contact technical support at www.netgear.com/support.

-Power/Test LED Stays Amber
+Power LED Stays Amber

-When the router is turned on, the Power/Test LED turns amber for about 20 seconds and then turns green.
+When the router is turned on, the Power LED lights amber for about 20 seconds and then lights green.
 If the LED does not turn green, the router has a problem.

-If the Power/Test LED is still amber 1 minute after you turn on power to the router:
+If the Power LED is still amber one minute after you turn on power to the router: